-The IFoA held a webinar in early 2021 to provide an opportunity for Members to learn more about the Review findings.
-A recording of the webinar is available for members on the IFoA's Virtual Learning Environment (VLE).
-You can read Senior Review Actuary David Gordon’s responses to questions raised during the webinar in this News Article on the IFoA website.
+The IFoA held a webinar in early 2021 to provide members with an opportunity to learn more about the review findings.
+A recording of the webinar is available to members on the IFoA's Virtual Learning Environment (VLE).
+You can also read Senior Review Actuary David Gordon’s responses to questions raised during the webinar in this news article on the IFoA website.

 Filter or search events

 Louise Pryor, IFoA President, will chair this free-to-view session, in which Alex Darsley, TPR, Actuarial Regulatory Policy, will be discussing the regulator’s Climate Change Guidance Consultation, which is seeking views on new guidance designed to help trustees meet tougher standards of governance in relation to climate change ri

 This session will examine the megatrends and themes driving the Future of Work across the Financial Services industry, and how Covid-19 has accelerated new future work priorities with a particular focus on hybrid work and leadership mindset and capabilities.

 Internal audit is often the Cinderella of the audit world.
 It’s a regulatory requirement for insurance companies to have an internal audit function, so why not make it as useful as possible?
 This session will look at how to link an internal audit plan to the risk register, and how that helps audit committees and boards to spot problems and fix them.